shibh308/Packed_ADFA/README.md

 # Packed-ADFA

-This repository contains the implementation and benchmark script for Packed ADFA.
+This repository contains the implementation  for Packed ADFA.

 ## Datasets
 The datasets used in the paper are described in [dataset.md](https://github.com/shibh308/Packed_ADFA/blob/main/data/dataset.md).